ch007m/brew-idpbuilder/README.md

 # Homebrew and goreleaser HelloWorld

-This project is a dummy which has been created to explore how to use a homebrew Tap repository, generate the formula using goreleaser tool.
+This project is a dummy project which has been created to explore how to use a homebrew Tap repository, generate the formula using goreleaser tool.

 To use the formula, simply install the formula using this command: